Human Trafficking in California: Complete Prevention Guide

 California ranks first in the United States, according to the National Human Trafficking Hotline.

 The Los Angeles-based nonprofit, Coalition to Abolish Slavery and Trafficking (CAST) reported a 185% increase in 2020 in urgent human trafficking cases in LA alone.

 In an effort to eradicate the scourge of human trafficking in the state of California, the California Attorney General has launched new anti-trafficking teams to apprehend perpetrators and provide protection for victims of this crime.

 Human Trafficking in California

-California is one of the nation's top destination states for trafficking human beings.
-The following reasons can help shed some light as to why:
+While California is one of the nation's top destination states for human trafficking, the following reasons can help shed some light as to why: